 In these situations, it’s important to partner with a team of meteorologists who understand how certain storms are moving and developing, the vulnerabilities of your specific business, and the financial impacts your business could sustain should you make (or fail to make) an impactful decision.

-For example, during Hurricane Irma in 2017, a hospital in Indianapolis, Medxcel, weighed the options of evacuating all patients.
+For example, during Hurricane Irma in 2017, a hospital in Indianapolis run by Medxcel weighed the option of evacuating all patients.
 This decision would have huge financial repercussions, as well as be a potentially stressful or life-threatening situation for patients.
 The hospital's operations team conferred with tropical experts at StormGeo, which were able to track the storm and provide necessary weather intelligence so that the hospital could make their critical decisions with confidence.
 With Irma nearing landfall, they opted to not evacuate, a decision that eliminated what would have been an unnecessary evacuation after the storm caused only minimal damage and zero harm to staff and patients.

 The weather app on your device is the result of a wide variety of meteorological and non-meteorological decisions that differ from app to app.
 If you’re unhappy with your current weather app, meteorology is likely not to blame.
 The best apps rely on a team of meteorologists who constantly analyze, adjust and harness their expertise to ensure the app’s best performance.
 Try to avoid apps that are on computer “auto-pilot.”

 Your best bet is to subscribe to an app that has been designed around a trusted and experienced team of meteorologists and serves as a conduit between the specific needs of your business and the meteorologists themselves.
 These apps utilize top-performing computer models, will provide ongoing and consistent forecast accuracy and – thanks to the meteorologists behind the app – will always prioritize the needs of your business.